citrus/green_eggs_and_spam/README.md

 Customization
 -------------

-So you're using `.gif`'s or you don't want the images stored in `/images/antispam`.
+So you're using `.gif`'s or you're images aren't stored in `/images/antispam`.
 Here's some available options for the form helper.

     # the defaults
     {